IQSS/datafest/02_Github_Desktop.md

 ---
 layout: default
-title: "Getting Started with Github Desktop"
+title: "Getting Started with GitHub Desktop"
 author: "Daniel van Strien, Radhika Khetani, Bob Freeman, Amir Karger"
 output: html_document
 ---

-In this lesson the focus will be on gaining an understanding of the basic aims and principles of Version Control by working with a plain text document using Git (GitKraken & Github).
+In this lesson the focus will be on gaining an understanding of the basic aims and principles of Version Control by working with a plain text document using Git (GitKraken & GitHub).

 ## Getting Started with Git using a GUI (Graphical User Interface)